Rosalina121/Walking-Buddy-App/README.md

+# Remember kids, do backups
+This repo has no code because I was stupid enough to do all the work on my machine and *then* upload it later.
+So I updated my macOS and forgot about the code.
+This repo is basically a presentation of what the app was able to do until I removed it from the face of Earth forever.
+At least now I have a reason to make it again, but with a much cleaner code.

 # Walking Buddy App
 A Swift/SwiftUI application that randomly chooses a place nearby to take a walk/cycle/whatever actually to.
 You can specify range and presets including names, colors (only iOS 14 for now) and distance.
 Also wherever you see me typing iOS I also mean iPadOS (thanks Apple lol).